Enter the point-slope form of two non-parallel lines into the calculator. The calculator will display the intersection coordinates of those two lines.

 Given two equation in the forms:

-The following 2 equation are used to calculate the intersection point.
+The following 2 equations are used to calculate the intersection point.

 x = (a-b)/(m2-m1)